 The Foreign Investment Regulation Review: Mexico

-As one of the United States'2 largest trading partner (taking one of the top three spots with Canada and China and ahead of countries such as Japan and Germany), accounting for approximately 13.6 per cent of total trade with that country as at May 2020,3 and a member of the new United States–Mexico–Canada Agreement (USMCA)(successor to the 1994 North America Free Trade Agreement (NAFTA)), Mexico has become a huge host for foreign investment in most sectors of its economy, from manufacturing to the import and export of goods.
-By way of example, Mexico is now the sixth major car manufacturing country in the world (ranking third among commercial vehicle manufacturing countries and fourth for exported vehicles), an achievement that would not be possible without the participation of foreign automotive manufacturers in Mexico.4
+As the United States'2 largest trading partner, accounting for approximately 14.7 per cent of total trade with that country as at May 2021,3 and a member of the 2020 United States–Mexico–Canada Agreement (USMCA)(successor to the 1994 North America Free Trade Agreement (NAFTA)), Mexico has become a huge host for foreign investment in most sectors of its economy, from manufacturing to the import and export of goods.
+By way of example, Mexico is currently the seventh major car manufacturing country in the world (ranking third among commercial vehicle manufacturing countries and fourth for exported vehicles), an achievement that would not be possible without the participation of foreign automotive manufacturers in Mexico.4 Notably, Mexico suffered a −21 per cent decrease in vehicle production, which resulted from the covid-19 pandemic and ensued microchip shortage, forcing several OEMs in Mexico to shut down production for certain periods of time.

-Although Mexico has historically been open to foreign investment and indeed is the recipient of the second largest inflow of foreign direct investment in Latin America,5 the 2012–2018 administration undertook ambitious structural reforms focusing mainly on the energy and telecommunications sectors, as these had lagged behind significantly on account of previous foreign investment restrictions.
+Although Mexico has historically been open to foreign investment and indeed is the ninth largest country for foreign direct investment as a host country, and recipient of the largest inflow of foreign direct investment in Latin America,5 the 2012–2018 administration undertook ambitious structural reforms focusing mainly on the energy and telecommunications sectors, as these had lagged behind significantly on account of previous foreign investment restrictions.
 In 2014, the Mexican Congress enacted a series of reforms to kick-start and promote economic growth in those sectors.
 Among these reforms were a significant deregulation of the energy sector and the elimination of foreign investment restrictions within the financial and telecommunications sectors.

 Since 1 December 2018, Mexico has been governed by a left-of-centre government.
-This relatively new government has become known for its desire to revisit many of the legal developments of the past.
+This government has become known for its desire to revisit many of the legal developments of the past.
 The main thrust of change is the fight against corruption and the impunity enjoyed by its beneficiaries.
-However, some initial policy changes have been disconcerting and have generated a number of question marks about their soundness for enhancing economic growth, a situation that has been compounded by the fact that this government has given little or no economic assistance to companies undergoing hardship as a result of the covid-19 pandemic.
-In any event, no other changes to the principal regulatory framework have been introduced by this government, nor any restrictions on foreign investment, which has generally been protected by an independent judicial system.
+However, some policy changes have been disconcerting and have generated a number of question marks about their soundness for enhancing economic growth, a situation that has been compounded by the fact that this government has given little or no economic assistance to companies undergoing hardship as a result of the covid-19 pandemic.
+As a case in point, the government has recently enacted rules and regulations that, if and when applied, would result in an imbalance favouring government companies such as Pemex and CFE in the production and commercialisation of petrol and gasoline, and electricity, respectively.
+These rules and regulations have been controversial and are, in fact, suspended in some instances from being applied by the judicial branches.

 Generally speaking, foreign investment is regulated by the 1993 Foreign Investments Law and its Regulations (as amended) (jointly, FIL), which together provide and describe the main framework for the topic; the FIL is discussed further in the following sections.